-The person you care for should not use INQOVI for any condition for which it was not prescribed.
-They should not give INQOVI to other people, even if they have the same symptoms.
+Do not use INQOVI for any condition for which it was not prescribed.
+Do not give INQOVI to other people, even if they have the same symptoms that you have.
 It may harm them.
-They can talk to a healthcare provider for more information about INQOVI.
+You can talk to a healthcare provider for more information about INQOVI.